Ifield SurgeryLady Margaret RoadIfieldCrawleyWest Sussex, RH11 0BFTel: 01293 510 900

 For more information about the following services please contact our reception assistants.

-The West Sussex Primary Care Trust (PCT) employs community matrons, district nurses, health visitors, midwives and a community psychiatric nurse who work with the practice providing care for our patients.
+Community matrons, district nurses, health visitors, midwives and a community psychiatric nurse work with the practice providing care for our patients.

 The district nurses visit those patients in need of nursing care who are too infirm to attend the surgery.
-Parents, carers and relatives can contact the Community Health Services on 0845 0920 414.
-An answering machine will record your message if they cannot take it personally.
-Messages will be collected every day.
+Parents, carers and relatives can contact the OneCall on 0845 0920 414 to request a visit.

 The health visitor is a fully qualified nurse who has had extra training in caring for people in the community.
 She will assume care of new mothers and infants when the baby has reached 10 days old as well as offering support, advice and information about feeding and also general health and safety of the family.
 She will also visit other families with children five years and under.
 The team run baby clinics, parenting groups and baby massage classes.
 As well as the health visitor, there is a qualified nursery nurse, who is able to offer support and advice on child development.
 Telephone: (01293) 600300 ext 3230.